ExtremeAddons/extreme_pbr_docs/docs/faqs.rst

 Does it work with Blender Asset Browser?
 *******************************************

-Yes, from version 4.1.100 of Extreme PBR it is possible!
+Yes, from version 4.1.100 of Extreme PBR it is possible! you can create the asset browser library from the addon, check the documentation for more information under the voice "Asset Browser"

 ------------------------------------------------------------------------------------------------------------------------